 In addition to the utility derived from the consumption of goods, when individuals first get married, they also enjoy an additive marital bliss utility denoted by γ .
 This is a stochastic shock drawn from the distribution $\Gamma(\gamma)$.
 We assume that $\gamma \sim N(\mu{\gamma}, \sigma{\gamma}^2)$.
-This utility shock is received only once at the start of married life11.
-This represents the (stochastic) lifetime discounted utility of being married that arises due to non-economic reasons.
+This utility shock is received only once at the start of married life.13 This represents the (stochastic) lifetime discounted utility of being married that arises due to non-economic reasons.

 Finally, fertility is endogenous.
-People may either have children or not.
+People may choose whether or not to have a single child each period, up to a total of K children in their lifetime.
 The decision to have a child is irreversible.
-When people are married, and do not have a child, they draw a fertility bliss shock every period $\lambda \sim N(\mu{\lambda}, \sigma{\lambda}^2)$.
-This shock captures how much people love their children, in addition to any utility they derive from their child's consumption c_k .
-12 This shock allows the model to separate between the decision to get married and the decision to have children.
+When people are married, and have fewer than K children, they draw a fertility bliss shock every period $\lambda \sim N(\mu{\lambda,k}, \sigma{\lambda}^2)$.
+This shock captures how much people love their children in addition to any utility they derive from their child's consumption c_k .14 Note that the parameters of the shock process depend on the number of children in the household.
+This feature of the model allows for greater flexibility in the flow utility of the marginal child.
+The presence of the fertility shock allows the model to separate between the decision to get married and fertility choices.